MCP HubMCP Hub

 Supported Features

-• Flexible email querying (unread, specific senders, date ranges, attachments)
+• Query emails with flexible search (e.g., unread, specific senders, date ranges, with attachments)

 • Retrieve complete email content by ID